Physical unknowables: Provable physical unknowables

 \subsection{Results in classical recursion theory with implications for theoretical physics}

-The following theorems of recursive analysis~\cite{aberth-80,Weihrauch} have some implications to theoretical physics~\cite{kreisel}. (i) There exist recursive monotone bounded sequences of rational numbers whose limit is no computable number \cite{Specker49}.
-A concrete example of such a number is Chaitin's Omega number~\cite{chaitin3,calude:02,calude-dinneen06}, the ``halting probability'' for a computer (using prefix-free code), which can be defined by a sequence of rational numbers with no computable rate of convergence. (ii) There exist a recursive real function which has its maximum in the unit interval at no recursive real number~\cite{Specker57}.
-This has implication for the principle of least action. (iii) There exists a real number $r$ such that $G(r) = 0$ is recursively undecidable for $G(x)$ in a class of functions which involves polynomials and the sine function \cite{wang}.
-This again has some bearing on the principle of least action. (iv) There exist incomputable solutions of the wave equations for computable initial values \cite{pr1,bridges1}. (v) Based on theorems of recursive analysis~\cite{Scarpellini-63,richardson68}, many questions in dynamical systems theory are provable undecidable~\cite{1985cfd..book.....F,dc-d93,Stewart-91}.
+The following theorems of recursive analysis \citep{aberth-80,Weihrauch} have some implications for theoretical physics \citep{kreisel}: (1) There exist recursive monotone bounded sequences of rational numbers whose limit is no computable number \citep{Specker49}.
+A concrete example of such a number is Chaitin's Omega number \citep{chaitin3,calude:02,calude-dinneen06}, the halting probability for a computer (using prefix-free code), which can be defined by a sequence of rational numbers with no computable rate of convergence.
+(2) There exist a recursive real function which has its maximum in the unit interval at no recursive real number \citep{Specker57}.
+This has implications for the principle of least action.
+(3) There exists a real number $r$ such that $G(r) = 0$ is recursively undecidable for $G(x)$ in a class of functions which involves polynomials and the sine function \citep{wang}.
+This, again, has some bearing on the principle of least action.
+(4) There exist incomputable solutions of the wave equations for computable initial values \citep{pr1,bridges1}.
+(5) On the basis of theorems of recursive analysis \citep{Scarpellini-63,richardson68}, many questions in dynamical systems theory are provable undecidable \citep{1985cfd..book.....F,dc-d93,Stewart-91,calude:037103}.